 Vaginal acne treatment options

-Folliculitis can occur after shaving your pubic hair.
-In this case, newly grown hair can curl back towards the skin causing irritation or hair can grow back into the skin, a condition known as ingrown hair.
+This is the medical term for the infection of one or more hair follicles due to bacteria.
+Folliculitis can occur after shaving your pubic hair because newly grown hair can curl back toward the skin, causing irritation.
+A hair can also grow back into the skin, which is called an ingrown hair.

 Long-term friction may eventually cause the skin to break and become infected, resulting in redness and sometimes pimples.